-3.1 Apparatus certificate (ATEX)
+3.1 ATEX certificate

-The MTL646 has been issued with EC-Type Examination Certificate ITS03ATEX21172 by Intertek Testing Services (ITS) confirming with the European ATEX compliance Directive 2014/34/EU for Group Category 1, gas atmospheres, EEx ia IIC T5.
-The instrument bears the Community subject to local codes of Mark and, practice, may be installed in any of the European Economic Area (EEA) member countries, which currently comprise: Austria, Belgium, Denmark, Greece, Finland, France, Germany, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, The Netherlands, Norway, Portugal, Spain, Sweden and the United Kingdom.
-Certificates to the Directive are also accepted in Switzerland and Republic.
-Czech This instruction manual describes installations conform with PD60079-14:2000 Electrical Installation in Hazardous Areas. designing systems for installation outside the UK, the local Code of Practice should be consulted.
+The MTL647 has been issued with EC-Type Examination Certificate ITS03ATEX21173 by Intertek Testing Services (ITS) confirming compliance with the European ATEX Directive 2014/34/EU for Group Category 1, gas atmospheres, EEx ia IIC T5.
+The instrument bears the Community Mark and, subject to local codes of practice, may be installed in any of the Economic European Area (EEA) member countries. which currently comprise: Austria, Belgium, Denmark, Finland.
+France, Germany, Greece.
+Iceland, Ireland, Italy, Liechtenstein, Luxembourg, The Netherlands, Norway, Portugal, Spain, Sweden and the United Kingdom.
+Certificates to the ATEX Directive are also accepted in Switzerland and the Czech Republic.
+This instruction describes installations manual with BS EN 60079-14:2003 conform Electrical Installation in Hazardous Areas.
+When designing systems for installation outside the UK, the local Code of Practice should be consulted.